ahmedqamesh/OPCUA/README.md

 If you want to modify the code then use

     $ pip install -e .

+## Dependencies
+All third-party Python packages that are needed are installed on-the-fly so you do not need to worry about these.
+The necessary AnaGate libraries are also included in this repository.
+For the use of Kvaser CAN interfaces you have to install the [Kvaser drivers](https://www.kvaser.com/downloads-kvaser/ "Kvaser download page") first which are avaiable for [Windows](https://www.kvaser.com/downloads-kvaser/?utm_source=software&utm_ean=7330130980013&utm_status=latest) and [Linux](https://www.kvaser.com/downloads-kvaser/?utm_source=software&utm_ean=7330130980754&utm_status=latest).

 ## Usage
 The package creates a command line tool `DCSControllerServer` so that you do not have to invoke python yourself.
 It provides several options for configuration.